Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 - Credential

-  The credential is a key to verify the authorization about using the TTS engine.
+  The credential is a key used to verify the authorization when using the TTS engine.
 The necessity of the credential depends on the TTS engine.
 If the TTS engine requests the credential, you can set it using the `tts_set_credential()` function.

 - Private data